 The team developed a toolkit of resources that can be used to address conflicts between trees and sidewalks or other public infrastructure.
 The toolkit identifies solutions that may be used to plant and retain healthy trees and provide accessible, walkable surfaces.
 This toolkit will guide SDOT’s future work and also may be used as a resource for other City departments and private developers or property owners seeking guidance on installation and maintenance of sidewalks adjacent to their property.

 The operations plan includes three case studies that recommend successful long-term management strategies for different urban conditions: 34th Avenue in Madrona; 35th Avenue NE in Lake City; and Rainier Ave S in Rainier Beach.
-The case studies were used to test the draft decision process and resulted in a conceptual plan for resolving tree and sidewalk conflicts at this scale.
-An introduction to the case studies can be found on pages 69-71 of the draft plan, and the concept plans are available in Appendix D, E, and F.
+The case studies were used to test the decision process and resulted in a conceptual plan for resolving tree and sidewalk conflicts at this scale.
+An introduction to the case studies can be found on pages 71-73 of the plan, and the concept plans are available in Appendix D, E, and F

 Action Items & Considerations

-The project team developed a public involvement plan and engaged in discussions and meetings with key stakeholders and the general public throughout the plan’s development.
-Much of the outreach was focused on the case study neighborhoods—with seven public meetings in Madrona, Lake City, and Rainier Beach—although citywide feedback was also solicited through the Urban Forestry Commission and the Seattle Pedestrian Advisory Board.
-All members of the public are invited to comment on the draft plan by the deadline of January 20, 2015.
+The project included extensive public involvement and discussions and meetings with key stakeholders and the general public throughout the plan’s development.
+Much of the outreach was focused on the case study neighborhoods—with seven public meetings in Madrona, Lake City, and Rainier Beach—although citywide feedback was also solicited through the Urban Forestry Commission, the Seattle Pedestrian Advisory Board, and the Seattle Commission for People with disAbilities.
+A summary of the public outreach conducted as part of the plan is available in Appendix G.